cloud-native-principles/cloud-native-telecom/whitepapers/Accelerating_Cloud_Native_in_Telco.md

 ---
 layout: default
 title: Accelerating Cloud Native in Telco
-description: A whitepaper on the challenges of Cloud Native Telco transformation today and how to overcome them from a CSP perspective
+description: Challenges of Cloud Native Telco transformation today and how to overcome them -- a CSP perspective
 ---

 <!--